 I’d really like to show you how to avoid something similar happening to you!

 How can you avoid HR Mistakes made by Employers in Hair and Beauty Salons?
 How can you protect yourself as an employer?
-I’d like to show you 14 simple ways to protect yourself and your business from claims by employees.
+I’d like to show you some simple ways to protect yourself and your business from claims by employees.
 No cost, no obligation of any kind, just read on!

-14 tips for your own self-protection
+Some tips for your own self-protection

-- If you employ young workers do you know their rights?
-Do you know what hours they’re allowed to work, what breaks they’re entitled to and what happens to you the employer if you breach that?
+- If you employ young workers, do you know their rights?
+Do you know what hours they’re allowed to work?
+What breaks they’re entitled to and what happens to you, the employer, if you breach that?
 Ensure your employment contract reflect young workers’ rights?

 - Do you know the hot topics in employment tribunals at the moment?
-The Flexible Working Regulations and Illegal Deductions from wages.
+The Flexible Working Regulations and Illegal Deductions from wages?
 How compliant are your current contracts and policies?
 Get them checked to give you peace of mind.

 - Unwritten rules/common practice over a period of time can work in the employee’s favour in a tribunal.
 Develop and complete thorough inductions and get people to sign to say they’ve read and understood what they’ve received.

-- Ensure that you carry out Right to Work in the UK checks, not just on people with names that don’t sound like they are from the UK or on people with different colour skin.
+- Ensure that you carry out Right to Work in the UK checks.
+However, not just on people with names that don’t sound like they are from the UK or on people with different colour skin.
 There’s a maximum £2000 fine for not carrying out these checks on every single member of staff.

 - Do you have CCTV in the salon?
 Do your staff know?
 If they don’t you may well be breaching Data Protection legislation.
 Make sure you have a comprehensive policy in place.

-If you’d like to discuss HR Mistakes made by Employers in Hair and Beauty Salons any other HR problem that you may have, call us on 01706 565332 to schedule a confidential, free, 15 minute telephone consultation with me or complete the contact form and I’ll call you back.
+So, if you’d like to discuss HR Mistakes made by Employers in Hair and Beauty Salons any other HR problem that you may have, call us on 01706 565332 to schedule a confidential, free, 15 minute telephone consultation with me or complete the contact form and I’ll call you back.